commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ## Conclusion

-With this preliminary study it's difficult to build a phylogenic tree because identify and named features are few.
+With this preliminary study it's difficult to build a phylogenic tree because identified and named features are few.

 # References